 Bundling knowledge.
 Accompanying experiments.
 Transferring solutions.

-ReMIX provides scientifically sound findings and practical tools to enable municipalities to successfully implement innovative mobility projects.
-We take urban and rural contexts into account and support the scaling of successful approaches.
+ReMIX provides scientifically based insights and practical tools to help public administrations, companies, and academia successfully implement innovative mobility projects, always with society and people in mind.
+We consider urban and rural contexts and support the scaling of successful approaches.

 Guidelines for integrated mobility planning

-We develop practice-oriented guidelines for mobility planning and data governance based on MCube experience.
-Municipalities receive concrete support for the implementation of sustainable mobility solutions.
+We are developing a practical guide for mobility planning and data governance in the Munich metropolitan region, based on the MCube ecosystem.
+Municipalities will receive concrete support for the implementation of sustainable and data-driven mobility solutions.

 Policy Dialogue and Knowledge Exchange

-Regular events such as the „Political Breakfast“ or the „ReMIX Dialog“ promote the exchange between science, administration, business and politics and develop practical recommendations for action.
+Regular events such as the „Political Breakfast“ or the „ReMIX Dialogue“ promote exchange between academia, administration, business, and politics, and form the basis for the development of practice-oriented recommendations for action.

 European Case Studies